Why Turtle Island Fiji Resort Is a Bucket-List Tropical Vacation

 • Champagne at the drop of a chapeau (when I visited, house brands were the classy French labels Taittinger and Moet

-• A full selection of international spirits including single-malt Scotch whisky, Kentucky bourbon, Fijian and Caribbean rum, Russian vodka, Mexican tequila, Italian grappa, French cognac and liqueurs like Grand Marnier
+• A full selection of international spirits including single-malt Scotch whiskey, Kentucky bourbon, Fijian and Caribbean rum, Russian vodka, Mexican tequila, Italian grappa, French cognac and liqueurs like Grand Marnier

 • International beers including Vonu lager made in Fiji